jromero132/online-judges-problem-solutions/readme.md

 ### Code of Conduct

-If you have something to share, please, don't hesitate and send your pull request!
+If you have something to share, please send your pull request!
 Here are some basic rules to follow:

 1. Keep the whole hierarchical structure clean and reasonable.
 E.g. avoid single directories with too many files or paths too deep.